wso2/docs-is/en/docs/guides/mfa/2fa-totp.md

 7. Click **Update** to save the changes.

-You have successfully configured FIDO as the second factor of authentication.
-To test this out, see the [user portal help](insertlink).
+You have successfully configured TOTP as the second factor of authentication.
 You can use an application such as the [Google Authenticator Mobile Application](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) to generate one time passwords (tokens).

 ----